celery/celery/docs/getting-started/brokers/rabbitmq.rst

 Installing the RabbitMQ Server
 ==============================

 See `Installing RabbitMQ`_ over at RabbitMQ's website.
-For Mac OS X see `Installing RabbitMQ on OS X`_.
+For macOS see `Installing RabbitMQ on macOS`_.

 .. _`Installing RabbitMQ`: http://www.rabbitmq.com/install.html